"June 9, 2011 -- The FDA today tightened its rules on who should take the highest approved dose of the statin drug simvastatin.

 In one study, concomitant administration of digoxin with simvastatin resulted in a slight elevation in plasma digoxin concentrations.
 Patients taking digoxin should be monitored appropriately when VYTORIN is initiated.

 The safety and effectiveness of VYTORIN administered with fibrates have not been established.
-Because it is known that the risk of myopathy during treatment with HMG-CoA reductase inhibitors is increased with concurrent administration of fibrates, VYTORIN should be administered with caution when used concomitantly with fibrates (other than gemfibrozil, which is contraindicated) [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS].
+Because it is known that the risk of myopathy during treatment with HMG-CoA reductase inhibitors is increased with concurrent administration of fenofibrates, VYTORIN should be administered with caution when used concomitantly with a fenofibrate [see WARNINGS AND PRECAUTIONS].

-Fibrates may increase cholesterol excretion into the bile, leading to cholelithiasis.
+Fenofibrates may increase cholesterol excretion into the bile, leading to cholelithiasis.
 In a preclinical study in dogs, ezetimibe increased cholesterol in the gallbladder bile [see Animal Toxicology and/or Pharmacology].
+If cholelithiasis is suspected in a patient receiving VYTORIN and a fenofibrate, gallbladder studies are indicated and alternative lipid-lowering therapy should be considered [see the product labeling for fenofibrate and fenofibric acid].

 Simvastatin 20-40 mg/day modestly potentiated the effect of coumarin anticoagulants: the prothrombin time, reported as International Normalized Ratio (INR), increased from a baseline of 1.7 to 1.8 and from 2.6 to 3.4 in a normal volunteer study and in a hypercholesterolemic patient study, respectively.
 With other statins, clinically evident bleeding and/or increased prothrombin time has been reported in a few patients taking coumarin anticoagulants concomitantly.
 In such patients, prothrombin time should be determined before starting VYTORIN and frequently enough during early therapy to ensure that no significant alteration of prothrombin time occurs.
 Once a stable prothrombin time has been documented, prothrombin times can be monitored at the intervals usually recommended for patients on coumarin anticoagulants.
 If the dose of VYTORIN is changed or discontinued, the same procedure should be repeated.
 Simvastatin therapy has not been associated with bleeding or with changes in prothrombin time in patients not taking anticoagulants.